Overview

 To be considered a veterinary practice, you must meet all of the following criteria:

-• be registered with the College of Veterinarians of Ontario (CVO)
+• practice name is registered with the College of Veterinarians of Ontario (CVO)

-• maintain an accredited food-producing animal mobile throughout the program period
+• maintain an accredited food-producing animal mobile throughout the applicable program period

 To be considered an isolated veterinary practice, you must be located north of the 48th parallel.